Xavier667/EHETM/README.md

 ### CTTH

-The **Controlled Turbulence Testbed with High-Speed Events (CTTH)** dataset contains both static and dynamic scenes captured under controlled turbulence.
+The **CTTH** dataset contains both static and dynamic scenes captured under controlled turbulence.
 Each sample provides synchronized frame and event measurements; the dynamic subset additionally contains optical-flow annotations used by the training pipeline.

 ```text
 CTTH/